SebaSilC/azure-conditional-access-mfa/README.md

 ## Objectives

-- Create Azure AD users and assign them to security groups.
+- Create Microsoft Entra ID users and assign them to security groups.
 - Deploy a Conditional Access policy that enforces MFA for group members.
 - Test and validate that only group members are prompted for MFA.
 - Document each step for technical and recruiter review.